Curious about the tech? Take a look here!

 How does Google Meet work?

 Upon enrolment, your child will be allocated a ten letter code.
 This may look like abc-defg-hij.
-Every lesson, your child will click the “Join a lesson” button on my website, select Google Meet and enter that code.
+Every lesson, your child will click the “Join a lesson” button on my website, select Legacy Join, Google Meet and enter that code.
 They can do this as early as they like.
 Entering this code sends you to a “waiting room”.
 At the start time of your child’s lesson, I will begin the meeting, enable recording, then admit them from the waiting room.

 How does Zoom work?

 Upon enrolment, your child is allocated a numerical code.
-Every lesson, your child will click the “Join a lesson” on my website, select Zoom and enter that code.
+Every lesson, your child will click the “Join a lesson” on my website, select Legacy Join, Zoom and enter that code.
 They can do this as early as they like.
 Entering this code sends you to a “waiting room”.
 At the start time of your child’s lesson, I will begin the meeting, enable recording, then admit them from the waiting room.

 Can we choose which platform we use?